lars-t-hansen/sint/README.md

 High priority

-- strings & chars - add enough primitives to make them useful
+- integer division operators and maybe other numerics
+- ports and I/O, including string ports
 - basic error handling & recovery during execution

+Medium priority

 - more testing and bugfixing
 - a verb to load and run a file - eases testing, also delve

-Medium priority

 - a verb to print help
-- ports and I/O, including string ports
 - a number of primitives
 - many more library functions, compiled-in
 - the sint/runtime package could provide a Processor abstraction that encapsulates boilerplate?